 Neighbors of the Googleplex include Alza Plaza to the west; Shoreline Amphitheatre to the north; Intuit to the northwest and Century Theatres, Microsoft Corporation’s Silicon Valley research complex, and the Computer History Museum to the south.
 Moffett Field lies nearby to the east.

-INOVATION: Large boards are available just about everywere because ‘ideas don’t always come when seated in the office’ says one of Googles managers.
+INNOVATION: Large boards are available just about everywhere because ‘ideas don’t always come when seated in the office’ says one of Google's managers.